pmd/pmd/docs/pages/pmd/userdocs/extending/writing_java_rules.md

 Basically, you open the designer, look at the structure of the AST, and refine your rule as you add test cases.

-All rules ultimately implement the interface {% jdoc core::Rule %}.
-Each language implementation provides a specific base rule class to ease your pain, e.g. {% jdoc jrule::AbstractJavaRule %}.

 In this page we'll talk about rules for the Java language, but the process is very similar for other languages.

+## Basics

+To write a rule in Java you'll have to:
+ 1. write a Java class that implements the interface {% jdoc core::Rule %}.
+Each language implementation provides a base rule class to ease your pain, e.g. {% jdoc jrule::AbstractJavaRule %}.
+ 2. compile this class, linking it to PMD APIs (eg using PMD as a maven dependency)
+ 3. bundle this into a JAR and add it to the execution classpath of PMD
+ 4. declare the rule in your ruleset XML

 ## Rule execution

+Most base rule classes use a [Visitor pattern](https://sourcemaking.com/design_patterns/visitor) to explore the AST.

 ### Tree traversal

 When a rule is applied to a file, it's handed the root of the AST and told to traverse all the tree to look for violations.
-Each rule defines a specific `visit` method for each type of node that can be found in the Java AST, which by default just visits the children.
+Each rule defines a specific `visit` method for each type of node for of the language, which by default just visits the children.

 So the following rule would traverse the whole tree and do nothing: